GiuseppeRotondo03/JumpJump_Project.github.io-/README.md

 The game is inspired by games I played when I was younger like Minecraft Parkour, Crash Bandicoot and a little bit of titan fall 2.
 I love giving the player the chance to decide and I wanted to challenge myself with new things and I hate monotony, so I realized this idea:

+The player finds himself on a hill (an island) surrounded by an infinite low land (an ocean) and must find a way to escape but if he touches the land, he dies.
+To avoid dying, he uses his gun to shoot and create obstacles for him to jump over.

 ## #Unic Points